sabrinawitt/sabrinawitt/README.md

-- 👋 Hi, I’m @sabrinawitt
+- 👋 Hi, I’m Sabrina!
-- 👀 I’m currently participating in #100devs by @leonnoel
+- 👀 I am a part of the #100devs cohort 2022 by @leonnoel
 - 🌱 I’m currently learning JavaScript
 - 📫 You can send me a DM on twitter - @brinawitt